pryv/dev-site/source/faq-api.md

 ### Is there an API call for user creation?

-The API call for user creation is defined in [app-web-auth3](https://github.com/pryv/app-web-auth3/blob/master/src/components/models/Pryv.js#L148), please contact us for more information.
+The API call for user creation is defined in [API system reference](/reference-system/#account-creation), please contact us for more information.

 ### What if I don't want to provide an email registration phase?